Skip to Content

 On foot: There’s an easy 2.5-mile circular walk around Cirencester which visits the Roman Amphitheatre.
 You can also head further afield to visit Cirencester Park and the village of Stratton (5 miles) or walk to the source of the River Thames along a disused railway line (9.5 miles).

-By bus: From Cirencester you can take the Pulhams 855 bus to Bibury (17 minutes), Northleach (35 minutes) and Bourton-on-the-Water (50 minutes).
-There’s also the Stagecoach 882 bus to Tetbury (35 minutes) and the Coachstyle 93 bus to Malmesbury (50 minutes).
+By bus: From Cirencester you can take the Pulhams 855 bus (Monday–Saturday) to Bibury (17 minutes), Northleach (35 minutes) and Bourton-on-the-Water (50 minutes).
+There’s also the Stagecoach 882 bus (Monday–Saturday) which runs to Tetbury (35 minutes).

 Arlington Row in Bibury in the Cotswolds